 Mahican VTA Independent Indicative Local Forms

-VTA You-Me and Me-You Forms, also called local forms, allow one to say things like “I love you” and “You love me.”
+VTA You-Me and Me-You Forms, more properly called local forms, allow one to say things like “I love you” and “You love me.”

 These local forms, unlike the direct and inverse modes which have one mandatory 3rd person participant, do not involve any third person participants.
-No obviative markings therefore are present in local forms.
+Obviative markings therefore are never present in local forms.

 Overview of Local Forms